Florida Amputation Injury Lawyer

 Due to the severity of injuries and medical treatment, the victim might not be able to work for some time.
 As such, the money that they earn for themselves and their families will be affected.
 Even after the initial treatment, patients might be confined to a long period of bed rest or might require physical therapy to get back to their normal routines.
 Some might be unable to work in the capacity every again.
 The damages should accommodate this and provide some financial safety for people already going through trying times.

 The pain and suffering the person goes through in the wake of the amputation injuries might be deeper than an observer could imagine.
 Besides the physical pain from the injury, there is a lot of mental anguish involved too.
 Though it cannot be quantified, victims may be eligible to pursue compensation for the pain, both physical and mental that they had to go through as a result of the amputation injuries.

-Florida’s Statute of Limitation provides that lawsuits based on ordinary negligence have a four-year statute of limitations.
-This means that you have four years from the date your injury occurred to file a lawsuit.
+Florida’s Statute of Limitation provides that lawsuits based on ordinary negligence have a two-year statute of limitations.
+This means that you have two years from the date your injury occurred to file a lawsuit.
 If you do not file your lawsuit within the Statute of Limitations, the court will likely dismiss your case and you may be barred from pursuing your claim.How Comparative Fault Can Affect Your Amputation Injury Claim

 Victims are often sceptical as to whether or not to pursue an injury claim, particularly if they feel they may be partially at fault.
 This dilemma brings up the issue surrounding comparative fault.
 Since Florida is a comparative fault state, you still may be able to pursue a claim; however, your compensatory damages will likely be reduced by your percentage at fault.
 For additional information and guidance, you should contact an experienced personal injury attorney.Should You Hire a Personal Injury Attorney?